gpufit/Gpufit/docs/gpufit_api.rst

 :return value: Status code

     The return value of the function call indicates whether an error occurred.
+As defined in constants.h_.

     :0: No error
     :-1: Error